Page content

 District structures

-A district is similar to a pack.
 Just like real life, there are no "alphas" and whatever else of this debunked "dominance theory."
 Dyre packs, like canids, are a family.

 Composed typically of a leading pair with their pups, siblings, extended family, or wanderers accepted into the district.
 Rank order is established and maintained through a series of ritualized fights, body posturing, stalking, staring, talking, growling, and howling, best described as ritual bluffing.
 Dyres with this structure prefer psychological acts to physical confrontations, meaning that leading status is based on personality and attitude rather than on size and physical strength.
 It's possible, however, for some districts to use physical fighting to establish a new leader who has accepted a challenge.
 Districts have all members assist in responsibilities whether it be hunting, raising pups, or caring for the disabled.
 In most cases, nobody is seen as superior or inferior, and everybody is valued for their skills.
 Most individuals will disperse once they reach sexual maturity.